HiveMindStudios/MelvinJS/README.md

 3. Create an `.env` file using the provided template

+    ```sh
+    cp .env.template .env

+    vim .env
+    ```

 4. Create and run the container using the provided Dockerfile
 ## Usage

+ - Music
+ - Metar
+ - Network Tools
+ - QR Code Generation
-Soon™
+ - More Soon™

 _For more examples, please refer to the [Documentation](https://github.com/eRgo35/MelvinJS/wiki)_